 Although Seacacar is only a few miles from a paved highway, geography seals the village into a bygone century.
 There is no electricity and the only access is via a rough dirt road carved into the steep mountainsides.
 The rugged terrain isolates the village, but it also acts to protect some of the last remaining rainforest on Guatemala's Caribbean slope.
 Cattle ranching, plantation crops and slash / burn agriculture are Guatemala's leading causes of deforestation.
 All become difficult or impossible on steep mountain slopes or canyon walls.

 The area presents remarkable potential as a eco-tourism destination.
 Tourism can be a funding source that empowers the local people with life changing opportunities that end extreme poverty and incentives to protect their natural environment.

 Founder: Paul Heesaker

 Paul Heesaker first saw Guatemala's Rio Sauce Valley as owner of Area Verde Expeditions and while on an exploratory kayaking expedition in November 1995.
 Following a career in public education, Paul returned to Guatemala in October 2011 to begin work on a documentary film that highlighted Guatemala's endangered wild rivers.
 The resulting film, "Rios Guatemala, The Preservation of Wild Rivers," was a selection of the Colorado Environmental Film Festival and the Breckenridge Festival of Film.
+Paul's also produced the film "A Trail to Seacacar," a selection of the Colorado Environmental film festival and the Peoples Choice Award winner in the Compassion Film Festival.
 Paul and his wife Catherine, a school psychologist, are full time residents of Silverthorne, Colorado.

 The Rios Fund Operational Structure